krhoda/book_learning/README.md

 # Book Learning
 ## A collection of project/sample code in many languages from many books for many purposes.

+#### Not listed, but still loved:
+#### General
+[Game Programming Patterns](https://gameprogrammingpatterns.com/) a very readable pattern book that critically evaulates, selects, and applies patterns to specific, real-world problems.
+The examples are focused on games (quite enjoyably) but the concepts are widely applicable.

+#### Haskell
+[Learn You a Haskell for the Greater Good](http://learnyouahaskell.com/) culminated in my goofier WIP haskell projects like [cria] and [capitol-quiz]
+[Parallel and Concurrent Programming in Haskell](https://simonmar.github.io/bib/papers/par-tutorial-cefp-2012.pdf) strongly influenced the my experiments in [quartz]

 ### Alphabetic breakdown by language family:

 ### BEAM Languages
 #### Elixir
 Coming soon, [Elixir in Action](https://www.manning.com/books/elixir-in-action-second-edition)

 #### Erlang
 ##### hello_joe
 Joe Armstrong's [Programming In Erlang](https://pragprog.com/book/jaerlang2/programming-erlang) Amazingly productive exercises, beginning with a file server and layering complexity from there.

+All contents are `.erl` files and can be interacted with via the instructions found [here](http://erlang.org/documentation/doc-5.3/doc/getting_started/getting_started.html).

 Incomplete, chapters vary between notes and exercises.

 ### Golang